IMLS/estimating-wifi/_pages/explore.md

     function drawResultChart(arr) {
         event_ids = arr.map(o => o.event_id);

+        // Store this for CSV generation
+        TheWifiData = arr;

         // The array is in reverse order.
 This means the most
         // recent events are first.